William W. Park: Publications

 Park's published works include Arbitration of International Business Disputes (2006; 2d Edition 2012), International Chamber of Commerce Arbitration (with W. Lawrence Craig & Jan Paulsson) (3d ed.
 2000), International Commercial Arbitration (with Michael W. Reisman, W. Lawrence Craig & Jan Paulsson) (1997; 2d Edition 2014), Income Tax Treaty Arbitration (with David Tillinghast) (2004) and International Forum Selection (1995), as well as articles on the legal and tax aspects of international business and finance.

 Personal

 Park was born in Philadelphia but grew up in Cohasset, Massachusetts, where he was President of the Student Council and ran on the track and cross country teams.
 During his early career he worked in Paris and Geneva and taught at Cambridge University, before returning to teach in Boston and live in Cohasset.
-Known as "Rusty" since childhood, Park is a Justice of the Peace in Massachusetts and a long-time member of the congregation of King's Chapel in Boston, where he has held the post of Senior Warden and currently serves as Trustee.
+Known as "Rusty" since childhood, Park is a long-time member of the congregation of King's Chapel in Boston, where he has held the post of Senior Warden and currently serves as Trustee.